lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

 👉 **[Sign up with referral code 9C6DMQ](https://wealthsimple.com/invite/9C6DMQ)** and get a $25+ cash bonus.

-If you're transferring a large portfolio to immediately reach Premium or Generation, you could qualify for the **[Referral Ladder Challenge](/blog/referral-ladder-challenge)** with sign up bonuses worth up to $5,000.
+If you're transferring a large portfolio to immediately reach Premium or Generation, you may also benefit from the **[Referral Ladder Challenge](/blog/referral-ladder-challenge)** where referrers can earn tiered bonuses based on their friend's deposit amount.

-> 💰 **Want to compare promotional benefits by tier?** Learn when Wealthsimple promo codes might beat referral codes: [Promo Code vs Referral Code Guide](/blog/promo-code-vs-referral-code)
+> **Want to compare promotional benefits by tier?** Learn when Wealthsimple promo codes might beat referral codes: [Promo Code vs Referral Code Guide](/blog/promo-code-vs-referral-code)

 ---